56738/EasyArmorStands/README.md

 # Configuration

-Configuration files, including all menu layouts, are automatically generated in the plugin folder.
+The configuration file is automatically generated in the plugin folder.

 The most important options are documented [in the wiki](https://github.com/56738/EasyArmorStands/wiki/Configuration).

-Use `/eas reload` to reload all configuration files.
+Use `/eas reload` to reload the configuration file.

 ## Localization